 QUESTION: How does insulation work?

 ANSWER: Try this little experiment.
 Make yourself a good stiff gin and tonic.
 Be sure to put in plenty of ice.
 Now drink it quickly.
 Notice how cold the glass feels in your hand?
 Now make yourself another stiff gin and tonic…. only this time wrap a paper towel around the glass before you drink it quickly.
 Notice how much warmer your hand feels?
 Even your stomach feels warmer doesn’t it?
 Try this experiment a few more times and you’ll have all kinds of insight into insulation.
-It works fairly well on understanding the Affordable Care Act (Obama Care) or the government budget talks too.
+It works fairly well on understanding the Affordable Care Act and the government budget talks too.